CopernicaMarketingSoftware/Documentation/Yothalot/tuning.md

 the *bytes* limit to the smallest possible option (the split size of the file, which defaults to 10 MB).
 This way, the mapper only has to search from the start of the split, and not the start of the entire file.

-The only reason to use the *records* property and not use the *bytes* property at the same time might be when you need each mapper to process a very specific amount of records.
-Setting the *bytes* property might cause the final mapper of a split to not reach the maximum number of records.
-This should not be an issue for a normal workload, so in practically all cases you'll want to use these options together.

 ## Setting the modulo